 1. General liability

-When it comes to your business, liability insurance usually covers you in case someone gets injured while using your product, no matter where they are.
+General liability insurance usually covers you in case someone gets injured while on your property or while using your product, no matter where they are.
 It’s the first line of defense against damaging business exposures.

 General liability insurance covers three main things: